Trones21/catalytics/README.md

 - Add some vizualization components that take the overall file as an input.

 ### Generic

+- Consider making a map and filter function that i can pass my specific logic to
+- Quick analysis flags: Adding a flag to look at overall.json
+- count_by_type: List counts of files

 - -rm_ch | --remove-children: Removes the _category_.json files
   * This SHOULD NOT be run in a docusaurus context because you will lose the other parts of your _category.json_s... maybe we back them up or well you should be using git anyhow....

+- create a cron job to do this analysis on a regular basis?
+  - then would I append to the overall json or make a new file each time it is run?
+    - My gut feel is that analytics tools will be better able to handle a single large json
+  - If no change, do we still write the file?
+    - yes, its usually easier to work with when you have that "filler" data in Tableau... lets Add another top level property `"diff_to_previous_run":"true/false",`